 - ½ cup apple juice

-- Optional: 2 tbsp whole cloves and 10 juniper berries
+- Optional: 2 tablespoon whole cloves and 10 juniper berries

 - Place shredded cabbage in a large bowl and add juice,cloves and juniper berries, if using.